About Juan

 Philosophy of Teaching

-As an instructor in a career technical education program, my aim is to motivate students to become problem-solvers and life-long learners in web technologies.
+As an instructor in a career and technical education program, my aim is to motivate students to become problem-solvers and life-long learners in tech.

 I incorporate aspects of Case Method teaching in my courses.
 In short: